Tekraj15/Computer-Vision/README.md

 After a hash transformation, images can be compared quickly with the Hamming distance.
 The Python code for applying a hash transformation is shown in the code.
 A hamming distance of 0 shows an identical image (duplicate), whereas a larger hamming distance shows that the images are different from each other.
 The following snippet imports Python packages, such as PIL, imagehash, and distance. imagehash is a Python package that supports various types...

 # 1.2 Extracting features from an image
+Once we know how to detect edges, the next task is to detect features.
+Many edges combine to form features.
+Feature extraction is the process of recognizing visual patterns in an image and extracting any discriminating local features that match with the image of an unknown object.
+Before performing feature extraction, it is important to understand the image histogram.
+An image histogram is the distribution of the color intensity of the image.

+An image feature matches with the test image if the histograms are similar.
+Importing required libraries and reading image

+import numpy as np
+import cv2
+import matplotlib.pyplot as plt
+%matplotlib inline
+import matplotlib.pyplot as plt from PIL import Image image = Image.open('../car.png') plt.imshow(image)
+image_arr = np.asarray(image) # convert image